Where is Ray Parlour now?

 He is the founder of Spirit Events, a company which organises events such as conferences, product launches and award ceremonies.

-Ray Parlour is also part owner of The Ferry Boat Inn in North Fambridge, Essex.
+Ray Parlour was also part owner of The Ferry Boat Inn in North Fambridge, Essex until early 2017.

 On April 1st, it was announced that Ray Parlour would be returning to Arsenal on a part-time basis as Head of Integration where he was to help foreign signings settle in to their new surroundings.
 This was later revealed as an April Fools joke.